• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Fixing an Immersion Heater – How to Replace an Immersion Heater Yourself
+Home > DIY How To Projects and Tutorial Guides > How to Replace an Immersion Heater Element

-This project covers immersion heater replacement, including how to stay safe with the wiring.
+This project covers how to replace an immersion heater element, including how to stay safe with the wiring.
 Learn how to how to replace an immersion heater yourself and repair your heating system safely.

 TwitterFacebookPin ItBuffer